yeabsiragebre/yeabsiragebre/README.md

 </div>

-I'm a Computer Science student at Addis Ababa University focused on Python and AI Engineering.
-I enjoy building practical projects, experimenting with AI, and learning by actually making things.
+I’m a Computer Science student at Addis Ababa University on a Presidential Scholarship.
+I work with Python and AI Engineering.
+Most of what I learn comes from building projects, experimenting with different AI tools, and working on things that I find interesting.

 <br>